Charles Randolph-Wright: Theater

-Randolph-Wright directed Born For This: A New Musical which he co-wrote with Grammy Award winning gospel artist BeBe Winans and Lisa D'Amour.
-It premiered at the Alliance Theatre in Atlanta in a co-production with Arena Stage in Washington, D.C. in 2016.
+Randolph-Wright directed Born For This: A New Musical, which he co-wrote with Grammy Award winning gospel artist BeBe Winans and Lisa D'Amour.
+It premiered in 2016 at the Alliance Theatre in Atlanta in a co-production with Arena Stage in Washington, D.C.
 Subsequent productions were produced at The Broad Stage in Santa Monica, CA and ArtsEmerson in Boston.
+At the 28th NAACP Theatre Awards the musical received twelve nominations, winning for Best Director of a Musical and Best Playwright.

-Other notable credits include a revival of the musical revue Sophisticated Ladies at Arena Stage starring Maurice Hines, which enjoyed a record breaking run at the historic Lincoln Theatre in 2010 and Daniel Beaty's Through The Night, which opened Off-Broadway at the Union Square Theatre produced by Daryl Roth in the fall of 2010.
+Other notable credits include a revival of the musical revue Sophisticated Ladies at Arena Stage, starring Maurice Hines.
+This production enjoyed a record breaking run at the historic Lincoln Theatre in 2010.
+He directed Daniel Beaty's Through The Night, which opened Off-Broadway at the Union Square Theatre, produced by Daryl Roth, in the fall of 2010.
 He also staged a national tour of George and Ira Gershwin's Porgy and Bess that launched in 2010 in celebration of the opera's 75th anniversary.

-Randolph-Wright also directed two acclaimed productions for Arena Stage of musicals written by Frank Loesser.
-His revival of Guys and Dolls, which also starred Hines, was selected by the Loesser estate to tour in celebration of the musical's 50th anniversary.
-Randolph-Wright also directed Señor Discretion Himself, the last musical written by Mr. Loesser before his death in 1969, which was based on a story by Budd Schulberg and co-written with Culture Clash.
+Randolph-Wright directed two acclaimed productions for Arena Stage of musicals written by Frank Loesser.
+His revival of Guys and Dolls, which also starred Hines, was selected by the Loesser estate to tour in 2001 in celebration of the musical's 50th anniversary.
+Randolph-Wright also directed Señor Discretion Himself, the last musical written by Loesser before his death in 1969.
+It was based on a story by Budd Schulberg and co-written with Culture Clash.
 The production earned a 2005 Helen Hayes Award for Outstanding Regional Musical.

-Randolph-Wright's directing credits also include Lynn Nottage's Pulitzer Prize winning play Ruined at Arena Stage, Brian Stokes Mitchell's acclaimed solo show Love/Life at Lincoln Center Theater, They're Playing Our Song (in Portuguese) in Rio de Janeiro and São Paulo, Brasil, Daniel Beaty's Emergency at the Geffen Playhouse, Althol Fugard's Blood Knot, featuring music by Tracy Chapman, at the American Conservatory Theater in San Francisco, the premiere of Cheryl L. West's stage adaptation of the film, Akeelah and the Bee, for the Children's Theatre Company in Minneapolis and Arena Stage, and the world premiere of Oni Faida Lampley's Tough Titty at the Williamstown Theatre Festival.
-Charles also directed and co-wrote Me and Mrs. Jones, a musical which starred Lou Rawls and featured the classic R&B music of the Sound of Philadelphia at the Prince Music Theatre, The Diva Is Dismissed, starring Jenifer Lewis at the Public Theater and the Hudson Theatre in Los Angeles, Homework starring Kim Coles, Just Between Friends starring Bea Arthur, which toured internationally and was mounted in a Tony nominated run on Broadway, and the Broadway premiere of Alice Childress's Trouble in Mind at Roundabout Theatre Company's American Airlines Theatre in 2021.
+Randolph-Wright's directing credits include Lynn Nottage's Pulitzer Prize winning play Ruined at Arena Stage, Brian Stokes Mitchell's acclaimed solo show Love/Life at Lincoln Center Theater, They're Playing Our Song (in Portuguese) in Rio de Janeiro and São Paulo, Brasil, Daniel Beaty's Emergency at the Geffen Playhouse, Althol Fugard's Blood Knot, featuring music by Tracy Chapman, at the American Conservatory Theater in San Francisco; the premiere of Cheryl L. West's stage adaptation of the film, Akeelah and the Bee, for the Children's Theatre Company in Minneapolis and Arena Stage; and the world premiere of Oni Faida Lampley's Tough Titty at the Williamstown Theatre Festival.

-Randolph-Wright will direct the world premiere of the musical American Prophet: Frederick Douglass in His Own Words, which he co-wrote with Grammy winner Marcus Hummon at Arena Stage starring Cornelius Smith, Jr. He is also slated to direct the premiere of Nmon Ford's Orfeus: A House Music Opera at the Young Vic in London.